abstractmachines/angular-sam-ford-app/README.md

 I've written and delivered a performant AngularJS app for a visual artist, where both image quality and fast speeds (particularly on mobile) were a primary concern.
-For this reason, detail-oriented image compression techniques were used (Google pagespeed), nginx was chosen for the server as nginx is more performant than Apache is, and file compression with UglifyJS for Webpack was also used.
-I also used Photoshop's image compression functionalities.
+For this reason, detail-oriented image compression techniques were used (UglifyJS, Google pagespeed, Photoshop), nginx was chosen for the server over Apache, and gzip techniques were also used.
+As many techniques as possible were used to avoid FOUC (Flash of Unstyled Content).

 Using existing technologies and best practices such as Angular-UI Bootstrap carousel, typography, bootstrap classes, the ngMagnify directive, UI-Router, and other open source software too,